JaDogg/summarized_books/clean_code/README.md

 ## Meaningful Names

+* Use intention revealing names.
+* Long names are better than names that don't make sense or acronyms.
+* A Comment must not be necessary to understand what a variable does.
+* Avoid mental mapping. &#x2192; l, m, n, k, j, z, p
+* Don’t encode additional details in names. &#x2192; Hungarian Notation is bad.
+* Make meaningful distinctions. &#x2192; Don't misspell to make two names distinct. class vs. klass.
+* Number series naming is wrong. &#x2192; Avoid names such as a1, a2, a3, a4. (variadic or meaningful names should be used)
+* Use searchable names. &#x2192; MAX_CLASSES_PER_STUDENT instead of 7.

 ## Functions

 * A function should be able to read as a TO paragraph.
 And a set of functions should be read as set of TO paragraphs.
 (Readable from top to bottom)